Measuring irreversibility from learned representations of biological patterns: Irreversibility estimates capture spatial scale and complexity

 Patterns differing by more than temporal frequency present additional challenges in irreversibility comparisons.
 The CGL model forms patterns with diverse spatial structures, such as those in Fig.~\ref{fig:spatial_result}(a).
-Spatial frequency increases with nonlinear dispersion $c_2$ in the CGL equation and with effective kinetics in the Rho system~\cite{wigbers2021hierarchy}.
-We adapted our framework to compare irreversibilities of CGL dynamics and Rho patterns that differ in spatial structure.
+Spatial frequency increases with nonlinear dispersion $c_2$ in the CGL equation and with activity (effective kinetics) in the Rho system~\cite{wigbers2021hierarchy}.
+Observing that reconstruction losses vary little with CGL dispersion in models trained on wave simulations (Fig.~\ref{fig:loss_phase_diagram} in SM), we adapted our framework to compare irreversibilities of CGL dynamics and Rho patterns that differ in spatial structure.

-Consider the latent trajectory in Fig.~\ref{fig:temporal_result}(d).
-Its speed increases when the pattern's spatial structures evolve more rapidly.
-Similar observations across trajectories suggest that latent-space distance scales with pattern-space distance: the L2 distance between a first phase-field video segment and successive segments is approximately proportional to the corresponding L2 distance between the first segment's variational-posterior mean and successive segments' variational-posterior means [Fig.~\ref{fig:spatial_result}(b)].
-In agreement with the Johnson-Lindenstrauss lemma~\cite{johnson1984extensions}, relative L2 distances are preserved between input pattern segments and their latent representations.
-The VAE obeys a Lipschitz property~\cite{sun2017generalized,camuto2022variational}
+Consider the latent trajectory in Fig.~\ref{fig:temporal_result}(a).
+Positions in FVAE latent space evolve with the encoded pattern.
+Similar observations across trajectories suggest that latent-space distance scales with pattern-space distance: the L2 distance between a phase-field pattern's first transformed frame and successive transformed frames is approximately proportional to the corresponding L2 distance between the first transformed frame's variational-posterior mean and successive transformed frames' variational-posterior means [Fig.~\ref{fig:spatial_result}(b)].
+In agreement with the Johnson-Lindenstrauss lemma~\cite{johnson1984extensions}, relative L2 distances are preserved between inputs $\bm{x}$ and their latent representations $\bm{z}$.
+VAE obey a Lipschitz property~\cite{jordan2021provable, camuto2022variational}